linagora/hublin/README.md

 ```
 ## Fixtures

-Fixtures can be configured in the fixtures folder and injected in the system using grunt:
+Fixtures can be configured in the fixtures folder and injected in the system using `grunt`:

 ``` sh
 grunt fixtures